ultrasupernew/sockrage/README.md

 }
 ```

-Actually NGINX is the most used reverse-proxy for Node instances in terms of performences, but it should work with any other websocket supported reverse-proxy.
+Actually NGINX is the most used reverse-proxy for Node instances in terms of performances, but it should work with any other websocket supported reverse-proxy.

 ##Client side